 The Cheney mountain trail was designed and built by a collaboration of efforts by CATS (Champlain Area Trails), Moriah Town officials, and MAJOR community support.

-At last year's event, held in the pouring rain, we had over 45 participants.
-Since the creation of the trail a sign- in box has been installed and we have had over 750 people sign-in and hike this trail.
-Industry standards suggest only half the people sign in, putting the total at over 1500 people.
+Since the creation of the trail, a sign-in box has been installed and we have had over 750 people sign-in and hike this trail.
+Industry standards suggest that only half the people sign in, putting the total at over 1500 people.
 Hikers have been a mix of local reisdents, out of state and out of the country.

-Please come and enjoy the morning and hike a beautiful trail in the Adirondack Park, in the Town of Moriah, with breathtaking views of Lake Champlain and surrounding mountains.
+Please come and enjoy the hike, with breathtaking views of Lake Champlain and surrounding mountains.
 More info here and links to photos.

 The Town of Moriah/Port Henry Chamber of Commerce was formed to strengthen area businesses and promote the community.
 (You can look through the Business Listing here).